-Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Delivery by 2027 Connections between different transport types Delivering more accessible Public Transport Information at stations Nexus The NE has existing Visual equipment around the region in the form of Passenger Information Displays at stations and selected stops.
+Scheme Name Promoter Scheme Description Total Cost Scheme Type Delivery by 2027 Connections between different transport types Bus Reform North East Combined Authority Implement findings of Bus Reform.
+Costs will be fully defined following scheme development.
+TBD Bus and Last Mile Enhancing the supply and quality of Public Transport passenger information Nexus The scheme will deliver enhanced public transport information via a range of means utilising digital and physical means integrating ith recent investments. £16,000,000 Information, Ticketing and Technology Delivering more accessible Public Transport Information at stations Nexus The NE has existing Visual equipment around the region in the form of Passenger Information Displays at stations and selected stops.
 This will be upgraded and expanded with additional forms of audio and visual technology to maximise information for all groups in society, including wayfinding, customer and real time information.
-TBD TBD Information, Ticketing and Technology Sustainable travel projects including school streets North East Combined Authority Active Travel and sustainable transport promotion within schools. £5,000,000 2030 Behaviour Change Access to Active Travel Equipment scheme North East Combined Authority Identifying and supporting the development of access to equipment schemes such as cycle grants or loans / cycle to work or education schemes for those not in full time employment.
+TBD Information, Ticketing and Technology Sustainable travel projects including school streets North East Combined Authority Further active Travel and sustainable transport promotion within schools. £5,000,000 Behaviour Change Access to Active Travel Equipment scheme North East Combined Authority Identifying and supporting the development of access to equipment schemes such as cycle grants or loans / cycle to work or education schemes for those not in full time employment.
 This includes exploring a Cycle to Work Alliance.
-Ensuring people have the means to travel sustainably. £140,000 2030 Active Travel
+Ensuring people have the means to travel sustainably. £140,000 Active Travel

-Scheme Name Promoter Scheme Description Total Cost Delivery Year Scheme Type Delivery by 2032 Reach and resilience of infrastructure Metro Essential renewals (post 2025) Nexus A fully costed 10 year asset management replacement plan.
+Scheme Name Promoter Scheme Description Total Cost Scheme Type Delivery by 2032 Reach and resilience of infrastructure Metro Essential renewals (post 2025) Nexus A fully costed 10 year asset management replacement plan.
 Prioritised so most urgent work done first.
 Allows for long term approach to capital funding.
-Inclusive of £5m for track improvement works at Howdon. £255,000,000 2028 Metro Tyne and Wear Metro Re-Signalling Nexus A new signalling system for Tyne and Wear Metro, to replace the current, outdated system to allow Metro to continue to operate safely, linking with capacity enhancements and expansion of the Metro network. £600,000,000 2028 2028 Rail Extensions Phase 1 - Washington connected by Metro North East Combined Authority Extending the Tyne & Wear Metro to Washington using the Leamside Line alignment from Pelaw to Washington, with a new section of track south of the Viaduct then connecting to the former Durham-Sunderland Railway alignment to join the existing Metro network at South Hylton. £900,000,000 2032 Heavy Rail Reopening of Ferryhill Station and Stillington Line to passenger services towards Teesside.
-Durham County Council Reopening of Ferryhill Station. £30,000,000 2030 Heavy Rail Upgrades to Seaton Burn/Fisher Lane A1/ A19 Junctions National Highways Upgrades to improve long-term capacity to support economic growth and improve safety.
-Funding External 2030 Road Upgrades to Moor Farm Junction National Highways Upgrades to improve long-term capacity to support economic growth and improve safety.
-Funding External 2030 Road
+Inclusive of £5m for track improvement works at Howdon. £255,000,000 Metro Tyne and Wear Metro Re-Signalling Nexus A new signalling system for Tyne and Wear Metro, to replace the current, outdated system to allow Metro to continue to operate safely, linking with capacity enhancements and expansion of the Metro network. £413,000,000 Metro Rail Extensions Phase 1 - Washington connected by Metro North East Combined Authority Extending the Tyne & Wear Metro to Washington using the Leamside Line alignment from Pelaw to Washington, with a new section of track south of the Viaduct then connecting to the former Durham-Sunderland Railway alignment to join the existing Metro network at South Hylton. £900,000,000 Heavy Rail Ferryhill station and Sedgefield Parkway Durham County Council Reopening of Ferryhill Station and a new parkway at Sedgefield creating link to Teesside and safeguard future Leamside Line aspirations or a Tyne-Tees route.
+TBD Heavy Rail Upgrades to Seaton Burn/Fisher Lane A1/ A19 Junctions National Highways Interim upgrades to improve capacity to support economic growth and improve safety.
+Funding External Road Upgrades to Moor Farm Junction National Highways Interim upgrades to improve capacity to support economic growth and improve safety.
+Funding External Road